Guide to Sensory Appreciation of Honey

 Appearance: Color, Brightness, Crystallization

 Observe the honey’s color, clarity and crystal structure.
 Natural cloudiness or fine crystals often indicate raw honey.
 Layer separation may signal fermentation or storage issues.
-These details describe the honey’s state, not its floral identity.

 Color Chart (USDA Honey Color Grades)